niomartinez/bybit_bot/PROGRESS_SUMMARY.md

     *   Implemented **Local 5m Validation**: When a 5m entry signal is found, it now checks if its hypothetical TP was breached by subsequent 5m candles within its initial fetched data window.
 Debug logs added for this step.
     *   Implemented **Stage 2 Validation (15m Close)**: Signals passing local validation are checked against the latest 15m closing price for the symbol.
     *   Implemented **Final Validation (Fresh 5m Data)**: Before a signal is finalized, fresh 5m data (from the signal's 5m timestamp up to a recent window or current time) is fetched to perform a more definitive check if the hypothetical TP was breached.
 This helps invalidate older signals more accurately.
+    *   Improved the robustness of the SL/TP monitoring loop for `POSITION_OPEN` signals by adding more detailed handling for various order statuses (e.g., `notfound`, `canceled`, `rejected`, errors) returned by the exchange, mirroring the logic in the `PENDING_ENTRY` loop.
 *   **Pre-Order Placement Validation (`src/main.py`):**
     *   Before attempting to place any limit entry order, `main.py` now fetches the current ticker price.
     *   It validates if the signal's SL price is valid relative to the current market price (e.g., SL for a buy must be below current market).